dennisbartol/N-Flix-Landing-Page/README.md

-# A N-Flix landing page clone
+# A N-Flix / Webflix landing page clone

 -Currently in Beta-stage</br>
--I am looking to expand the second half of this landing page